pokeclicker/pokeclicker-wiki/data/Gems/overview.md

-## Best Gem Region
+## Best Gem Locations by Region

 Below is a table of the best routes and gyms in each region for each gem.
-Also a decent way to pick a route for those capture x-type pokemon quests.
+Also a decent way to pick a route for those capture x-type Pokémon quests.
 If multiple routes or gyms in a region are best, all are listed.
 Kanto routes and gyms marked with a \* are only accessible after Hoenn; if possible, a pre-Johto route or gym will also be listed.